 Employers from other industries may also have the right to test their staff for drugs, for instance, as a part of the hiring process or after a work-related accident.
 Passing drug tests may also be obligatory for those who are treated from heavy drug abuse, alcohol, mental health disorders, or those staying under home detention.

+So, can CBD ruin a drug test?
 To find out the right answer, let’s get started by discovering the main types of drug tests and the ways they work.

 How Do Drug Tests Work?